Queen Elizabeth Grammar School, Wakefield

-Queen Elizabeth Grammar School (QEGS) is a public school (day school, no boarding) for boys in Wakefield, West Yorkshire, England.
+Queen Elizabeth’s School Wakefield is a public school (day school, no boarding) for boys and girls in Wakefield, West Yorkshire, England.
 The school was founded by Royal Charter of Queen Elizabeth I in 1591 at the request of leading citizens in Wakefield (headed by Thomas Savile and his two sons) 75 in total and some of whom formed the first governing body.

 The school is part of a foundation, with both QEGS Senior and Junior schools joined together, along with the nearby Wakefield Girls' High School and its Junior School, and Mulberry House, which is a nursery and pre-prep department.

 As of September 2021, the headmaster of the school is Dr Richard Brookes, who was previously senior deputy head at City of London School.
+He has recently announced that he will be assuming the post of High Master at Manchester Grammar School.
+During the merging period and his remaining time, he is serving as Executive Head.

-QEGS is a member of the Headmasters' and Headmistresses' Conference.
+QES is a member of the Headmasters' and Headmistresses' Conference.

+As of 2026, QEGS has merged with Wakefield Girls’ High School and Wakefield Pre Preparatory School to form the new diamond model Queen Elizabeth’s School Wakefield.

 History

 Founding

-Queen Elizabeth Grammar School dates back to 19 November 1591 when a charter was granted to fourteen men to act as governors of the new school.
+Queen Elizabeth's School dates back to 19 November 1591 when a charter was granted to fourteen men to act as governors of the new school.
 In 1598, it moved into a purpose-built building, now the Elizabethan Gallery.